Roy Bean: Early life

 Roy Bean was born circa 1825 in Mason County, Kentucky, and was the namesake and youngest of five children (four sons and a daughter) of Phantly Roy Bean Sr. (November 21, 1804 – June 13, 1844) and the former Anna Henderson Gore.
 The family was extremely poor; at age sixteen Bean left home to ride a flatboat to New Orleans, hoping to find work.

-After getting into trouble in New Orleans, Bean fled to San Antonio, Texas, to join his elder brother Sam.
+After getting into trouble in New Orleans, Bean fled to San Antonio in order to join his elder brother Sam.
 Samuel Gore "Sam" Bean (1819–1903), who had earlier migrated to Independence, Missouri, was a teamster and bullwhacker.
 He hauled freight to Santa Fe and then on to Chihuahua, Mexico.
 Sam had moved out of San Antonio after fighting in the Mexican–American War.

 In 1848 the two brothers opened a trading post in the Mexican state of Chihuahua.
 Soon after, Roy Bean shot and killed a Mexican desperado who had threatened "to kill a gringo".
 To escape being charged with murder by Mexican authorities, Roy and Sam Bean fled west to Sonora, Mexico.
 By the spring of 1849, Roy Bean had moved to San Diego, California, to live with his elder brother Joshua Bean.
 The latter was elected the first mayor of San Diego the following year, after California became part of the Union.

 Considered handsome, Bean competed for the attentions of various local women.
 A Scotsman named John Collins challenged Bean to a pistol-shooting match on horseback.
 Bean was left to choose the targets and decided that they would shoot at each other.
 The duel was fought on February 24, 1852, and ended with Collins receiving a wound to his right arm.
 Both men were arrested and charged with assault with intent to murder.